 The 1999 CWS was also one of the closest times we saw all chalk in Omaha, 1 through 8.
 Oklahoma State, a regional 2-seed, was the only non-national seed in that year's field.
 In 2001, it was 2-seed Tennessee that was the lone outlier.

-The drought of top national seeds winning in Omaha stands at 18 years after Florida's exit in 2018.
-Six No. 1 national seeds have failed to make it to the College World Series.
+The drought of top national seeds winning in Omaha stands at 19 years after UCLA failed to make the CWS field in 2019.
+The Bruins are the seventh No. 1 national seed not to advance to the College World Series.
 Only two have reached the final series once getting there.